 Find out more about important supplements in pregnancy.

 This is an important time to talk about any health issues you have to make sure your pregnancy goes well.
-Tell your doctor about any medication you may be on, especially long-term medicines for conditions related to diabetes, hormone therapy, heart problems and so on.
+It is very important to tell your doctor about any medication you may be on, especially long-term medicines for conditions, such as asthma, epilepsy, mental health conditions, diabetes, hormone therapy, heart problems and so on.
+Your doctor can make sure you are on the safest medication for you and baby.

 Find out what questions you'll be asked at the booking appointment.